GavinHuttley/tib/source/python/iterators.rst

 #.
 Write a function that takes a file path, opens the file and returns all the lines in that file.

 #.
 Convert the above function to a generator that yields one line at a time.

+.. todo:: add a variant of first question where task is to assemble words into a list